By Dr Oliver Tearle (Loughborough University)

 One of Hughes’ most popular and best-known poems, this very short poem is something of a brief history of black culture from ancient times to the present.
 Hughes was extraordinarily precocious, and wrote it when he was still a teenager.

 One day, as Hughes was travelling on a train that crossed over the Mississippi River, the idea of a poem was born, and it was published a year later, in 1921.
-It’s another poem that bears the influence of Whitman, though Hughes does something very different with the expansive free verse style he learned from that nineteenth-century American verse pioneer.
+It’s another poem – which we discuss in more detail here – that bears the influence of Whitman, though Hughes does something very different with the expansive free verse style he learned from that nineteenth-century American verse pioneer.

 This short poem is one of his best-known, and takes up the idea of the American Dream: the ideal, or belief, which states that anyone, regardless of their background, can make a success of their lives if they come to America.
 Is this really true of African Americans, or do they face too much prejudice and too many obstacles as they try to make their way in America?